OU Calendar Powered by Helios

 When logging into the OU Calendar interface, you will see statistics and overall information for your calendar.

 This is your home page.
 The menu on the right-hand side will always contain the options to view the public calendar and manage any third-party accounts connected to your OU Calendar.
 Additional options may appear depending on where in the system you are.

 The navigation items on the top menu are:

 The links above lead to full support site pages on those functions.
 Below you will find instructions on the key operations of OU Calendar.

 Categories are used to sort and filter events.
-It is recommended that you create your categories before you start adding events, so that the categories are available during the event creation process.
+Categories must be created before you start adding events, so that the categories are available during the event creation process.
 Categories can also be nested (for example, the broad "Science" category can contain within it the categories "Physics," "Chemistry," and "Biology").
-When users filter events with these categories, filtering by the broad category will display all events marked for categories underneath.

 To add a category:

 - Hover over the Events menu in the top bar and select "Category Management" under Categories.